fransie/binary-msan/test/README.md

 # Tests

 To run the tests, execute the script `run-tests.py` with Python3 (at least version 3.9).
-The tests depend on the way that GCC 11.3 compiles the binaries so that it might not work with other versions of GCC 11.3 or other compilers.
+The test binaries are compiled with Clang 13.0.1 but have also been tested successfully if copmiled by GCC 11.3.

 The unit tests have been disabled by default because they require an MSan-ified version of Googletest to avoid false positives.
 This is quite a bit of work.
 If you wish to do this, follow the steps below.
 However, note that you have to